clickety-clickC/clickety-clickC/README.md

-<h1 align="center">This website is currently under delicate construction</h1>
+<h1 align="center">This account is currently under delicate construction</h1>
 <h3 align="center">It's going to be completed . . . someday (soon).
-Come back then to see what awesome website is built.</h3>
+Come back then to see what awesome account is built.</h3>

 **Wait!
 You Forgot To Join The Waitlist**